 Diel passage was monitored by hydroacoustics and gatewell sampling (see Section 7.
 Endnotes a b c d).
 Peak passage occurs between 2300 and 2400 hours with a long period of elevated passage until dawn when passage decreases.
 Passage increases dramatically at dusk (about 2000 hours).
 Gatewell sampling data indicate that roughly 80% of the juvenile migrants pass John Day Dam between 2100 and 0600 hours.
 For example, the weighted average passage for subyearling chinook during these hours in July and August, 1986, was 82%.
 However, some variation from this pattern has been noted.
 In 1984 daytime passage at John Day Dam increased beginning on May 23.
-During the peak spring juvenile migration period at John Day Dam, 40% of the spring chinook and steelhead daily passage occurred between 0700 and 2200 hours.
-Unit 3 gatewell sampling and hydroacoustic sampling confirmed the diel pattern.
-Note the above information is for powerhouse passage only.
-Recent radio-tracking and hydroacoustic information indicates different passage patterns for the spillway and project when spill is occurring 24 hours a day.
+During the peak spring

 Table JDA-2.
-John Day 10%, 50%, and 90% juvenile passage dates, 1995 to 2001, with duration of middle 80% in days.
+John Day 10%, 50%, and 90% juvenile passage dates, 1995 to 2002, with duration of middle 80% in days.